Alex188dot/E-Commerce/README.md

   <img width="356" alt="Screenshot 2023-08-25 at 10 00 33" src="https://github.com/Alex188dot/E-Commerce/assets/117444853/37e66c5d-c5c4-41c0-b32e-7d00d2a1508a">
 </p>

-The interface will show a success message under the button, or an error message in case something went wrong.
 By going back to the homepage we will be able to see that the product has been successfully added also on the front-end:

 <p align="center">
   <img width="386" alt="Screenshot 2023-08-25 at 10 00 47" src="https://github.com/Alex188dot/E-Commerce/assets/117444853/e98daa44-772e-4ff9-b40a-8bd8de6943c7">